 Medicaid and Medicare fraud take many forms.
-Recent filings and settlements listed on the Department of Justice website demonstrate the broad nature of Medicare and Medicaid fraud and the important role that the whistleblower plays in exposing FCA violations.
+The following settlements illustrate the broad nature of Medicare and Medicaid fraud and the important role that the whistleblower plays in exposing FCA violations.

-- December 3, 2014 – Rite Aid Corporation paid $2.99 million to resolve allegations that it violated the False Claims Act by using gift cards to induce Medicare and Medicaid beneficiaries to transfer their prescriptions to Rite Aid pharmacies.
+- Rite Aid Corporation paid $2.99 million to resolve allegations that it violated the False Claims Act by using gift cards to induce Medicare and Medicaid beneficiaries to transfer their prescriptions to Rite Aid pharmacies.
 Charges in the case were originally brought by a whistleblower who filed a qui tam lawsuit.
-The whistleblower will receive a reward of over $500,000.
+The whistleblower received a reward of over $500,000.

-- October 31, 2014 – The Justice Department announced the sentencing of an owner and operator of two community mental health centers in Baton Rouge, Louisiana, and a patient recruiter for a community mental health center in Houston, Texas for their involvement in a $258.5 million Medicare fraud scheme.
+- The Justice Department sentenced an owner and operator of two community mental health centers in Baton Rouge, Louisiana, and a patient recruiter for a community mental health center in Houston, Texas for their involvement in a $258.5 million Medicare fraud scheme.
 Elderly patients in nursing homes were recruited for partial hospitalization psychiatric services they did not need or receive.
 Some were involuntarily committed.
 The owner and recruiter were ordered to pay $43.5 million and $3.2 million in restitution and sentenced to 7.5 years and 5 years in jail, respectively.
-A psychiatrist who was the medical director of the Louisiana facilities and co-owner of the Texas facility was previously sentenced to 7 years in prison and ordered to pay $43.5 million in restitution.
+A psychiatrist, who was the medical director of the Louisiana facilities and co-owner of the Texas facility, was previously sentenced to 7 years in prison and ordered to pay $43.5 million in restitution.

-How a Whistleblower Can Stop Medicare and Medicaid Fraud
+How Whistleblowers Can Expose Medicare and Medicaid Fraud

-As noted above, the case brought against Rite Aid Corporation was initiated by a whistleblower who filed a qui tam lawsuit.
-This is a lawsuit that is filed by a private citizen on behalf of the U.S. government.
-Such actions are permitted under the federal False Claims Act (FCA).
-The Act encourages individuals with inside knowledge of fraudulent activity to take legal action themselves on behalf of the government.
-If the government joins the action and recovers illegally obtained payments—either through a settlement or trial – the whistleblower is entitled to receive between 15 percent and 25 percent of the money recovered.
-Even if the government does not join the suit, the whistleblower may proceed individually (although this is much less likely to be successful) and receive up to 30 percent of the amounts recovered.
+If the government joins the action and recovers illegally obtained payments—either through a settlement or verdict—the whistleblower may be entitled to receive between 15 percent and 25 percent of the money recovered.
+Even if the government does not join the lawsuit, the whistleblower may still proceed individually and receive up to 30 percent of the amounts recovered.